mikecreighton/mikecreighton-dot-com-content-mcp/README.md

 # MikeCreighton.com Content MCP Server

-This is a Model Context Protocol (MCP) server that will provide all of the [Mike Creighton Consulting website](https://mikecreighton.com) pages as Resources to any MCP clients.
+This is a local Model Context Protocol (MCP) server that will provide all of the [Mike Creighton Consulting website](https://mikecreighton.com) pages as Resources to any MCP clients.

 ## Primary Use Case